CINCINNATI - When Robin Lefevre decided to add pets to her life, she adopted two cats -- brother and sister -- Jack and Lucy.

 Dr. Rebrovich immediately called internal medicine specialist Dr. Jenny Wells at Med-Vet.

-"When we reached a point where between the hours it would take to support her and the actual invasiveness of technology that comes with the diagnostics that were beyond our reach here, having Med-Vet to help out was what saved her
+"When we reached a point where between the hours it would take to support her and the actual invasiveness of technology that comes with the diagnostics that were beyond our reach here, having Med-Vet to help out was what saved her life," he said.

 Dr. Wells quickly ordered a full workup on Lucy, complete with X-rays, an abdominal ultrasound and an array of infectious disease testing all looking for an underlying cause of her sickness.